-Our business operations are based on our strong client base and the demand for varied premises and services.
+Our business operations are based on our strong client base and on varied premises and services for them.
 Also the interest in taking historical properties into use again and developing them, utilising existing infrastructure and introducing renewable sources of energy are factors bringing us together with the customers and various decision-makers.

 Our customers are companies and organisations of different sizes and the public sector.
 Our customers’ business operations are facing various challenges and changes.
 We want to serve our customers in the changing business environment and guarantee them competitive premises in all situations.
 Our aim is to develop a customer and service-oriented operating model that invests in facilitating the customer’s needs for premises and related business essentials.